This 5 minute vegan almond Parmesan cheese delivers all the flavor, no dairy needed. Just almonds, nutritional yeast, and pantry staples.

 Vegan Parmesan cheese can be used as a 1:1 substitute for regular Parmesan cheese in most recipes.

-While it’s not parmigiano reggiano, it has a strong taste that brings the same salty, umami-rich kick to a savory meal
+While it’s not Parmigiano Reggiano, it has a bold taste that brings the same salty, umami-rich kick to a savory meal.

 📖 Recipe